 Considering this was our maiden voyage, it was a great success.
 The weather surprised us with crisp mornings and cool, sunny days- perfect for hiking and biking.
 The kids slept well which was another surprise.
-We weren't sure how the little ones (especially the youngest who is still in a crib at home) would do in the shared bunks.
+We weren't sure how the little ones would do in the shared bunks.

 Meal Planning while Camping